burakdevelopment/nasa-space-apps-2025-clespco/README.md

-# nasa-space-apps-2025-clespco
+# A World Away: Hunting for Exoplanets with AI
-A World Away: Hunting for Exoplanets with AI
+## Clesp Co.

 ### 🧑‍🤝‍🧑 Team